-- Utilizing any type of Artificial Intelligence (AI) program to write any portion of the work and claim it as one's own. - Misrepresenting someone else's words or ideas or quoting them inaccurately. - Citing the wrong source or failing to cite a source. - Submitting one's own work which has already been submitted for a grade in another course or another session of the same course.
+- Utilizing any type of Artificial Intelligence (AI) to write any portion of the work and without proper citation. - Misrepresenting someone else's words or ideas or quoting them inaccurately. - Citing the wrong source or failing to cite a source. - Submitting one's own work which has already been submitted for a grade in another course or another session of the same course.